dipy/dipy/doc/stateoftheart.rst

 A quick overview of features
 ============================

-Here are just a few of the state-of-the-art :ref:`technologies <examples>` and algorithms which are provided in Dipy_:
+Here are just a few of the state-of-the-art :ref:`technologies <examples>` and algorithms which are provided in DIPY_:

 - Reconstruction algorithms: CSD, DSI, GQI, DTI, DKI, QBI, SHORE and MAPMRI.
 - Fiber tracking algorithms: deterministic and probabilistic.